Your risk of experiencing a broken bone increases as you age.

 What Are The Symptoms Of Osteopenia?

-Losing bone density doesn’t cause any pain or anything else that is easily identifiable as a symptom.
+Losing bone density doesn’t cause any or anything else that’s easily identifiable as a symptom.

-Typically, bone density testing is recommended for women who are 65 or older.
+We typically recommend bone density testing for women aged 65 or older.

-Men can have osteopenia as well, but it’s far more common in women.
+Physical therapy for men’s health can help with osteopenia as well, but it’s far more common in women.

 Despite the lack of symptoms, there are some subtle signs you can look out for as you age.

-If you lose more than one and a half inches of height as you age, it may indicate that your spine is shrinking.
+If you lose more than one and a half inches of height as you age, it may indicate spinal issues – in particular, that your spine is shrinking.

 If your upper back begins rounding and pushing your head forward, also known as kyphosis, it can indicate your spinal bones are changing shape due to bone density loss.